-I was born in Philadelphia, Pennsylvania on the 20th of June.
-June 20th was also the birthday of my grandmother, Flora, and her twin sister, Florence, who was my great aunt.
+I was born in Philadelphia, on the 20th of June.
+Which was also the birthday of my grandmother, Flora, and her twin sister, Florence.
 You can imagine the family celebrations when I was little!
-I loved sharing my special day with Nana and Aunt Florence, but I also remember wishing my birthday fell during the school year, so I could celebrate with my friends at Overlook Elementary School.
+I loved sharing my special day with Nana and Aunt Florence, but I also remember wishing my birthday was during the school year, so I could celebrate with my friends at Overlook Elementary School.

-My father’s name was George J. Watts, Jr. He was a Philadelphia banker.
-He also was a great reader, and later in his life, he took up oil painting—just for fun—and even exhibited some of his art under the name of “Poppa George.”
-My mother, Ethel, stayed home to take care of our family, which consisted of my big brother, George III, and my baby sister, Kathleen, whom we all called Kathy.
-Everyone in my family loved to read-and Mother especially loved to write.
-Once we adopted a stray dog and my brother and I couldn't agree on a name for it.
-To settle the arguments, Mother organized a writing contest.
-We were to write poems about dogs, and whoever wrote the best poem could name the new dog.
-The contest was between George III, my mother, and me.
-Kathy, who was only two years old at the time, was too young to play.
-I guess my father was the judge, but I don't really remember.
-Anyway, my brother won, and he named the dog Topper.
-I wish I still had a copy of his poem.
-Even today, I remember it as being pretty good.
+My father’s name was George and he was a banker, but also a great reader.
+Later in life, he took up oil painting—just for fun—and even exhibited under the name of “Poppa George.”
+My mother, Ethel, stayed home to take care of our family: me, my big brother, George, and my baby sister, Kathleen, whom we all called Kathy.
+All of us loved to read-and Mother loved to write.
+Once we adopted a stray dog and my brother and I couldn't agree on a name.
+So, Mother organized a writing contest, with my father as the judge.
+Whoever wrote the best poem about dogs could name our new pet.
+I wish I could say I won, but my brother George did and we named the dog Topper.

-When I was eleven, a bank in Dallas, Texas wanted my father to come to work there.
-It was hard to leave Philadelphia and head for Texas, far away from Nana and Aunt Florence and those glorious birthday celebrations.
-All my Philadelphia friends thought I was moving to the land of stagecoaches and cowboys, and so did I. I remember buying a cap pistol right before we left, and I had a cowboy hat left over from some Halloween costume.
+When I was eleven, a bank in Dallas wanted my father to come to work there.
+It was hard to leave Philadelphia and head for Texas, far away from Nana and Aunt Florence and our glorious birthday celebrations.
+All my Philadelphia friends thought I was moving to a land of stagecoaches and cowboys, and so did I. I remember buying a cap pistol right before we left, and I had a cowboy hat left over from some Halloween costume.
 I was ready.
-When we arrived I was a bit disappointed to find out that my father would drive his car to work, and the best chance I had of seeing a real cowboy would be at the Ft.
+When we arrived I was a bit disappointed to find out my father would drive his car to work, and the best chance I had of seeing a real cowboy would be at the Ft.
 Worth Fat Stock Show and Rodeo!

 Someone once asked me to name the five books that most influenced my life.
 That was a real challenge!
-My earliest memories are caught up with sitting on my mother's lap and listening to her read aloud from Robert Louis Stevenson's Child's Garden of Verses.
-I particularly liked "The Lamplighter" and "The Swing."
+My earliest memories are of sitting on my mother's lap and listening to her read aloud from Robert Louis Stevenson's Child's Garden of Verses.
 By the time I was four, I could read for myself.
 I read easy books at first, but soon loved Grimm's Fairy Tales and the Raggedy Ann Stories by Johnny Gruelle.
-I also loved biographies, mysteries like the Nancy Drew series, and perhaps my all-time favorites as a child (and even as an adult), Tom Sawyer and Huckleberry Finn by Samuel Langhorne Clemens, also known as Mark Twain.
-My childhood copies of each of those titles sit on the mantel of the fireplace in my study.
+I also loved biographies and mysteries like the Nancy Drew series.
+But perhaps my all-time favorites as a child (and even as an adult) were Tom Sawyer and Huckleberry Finn by Mark Twain.
+My childhood copies of those books now sit on the mantel of the fireplace in my study.
 As a child, I also read Bible stories.
-As an adult I still read the Bible, because I find that the stories within its pages still teach me everything I ever needed to know about living life with joy and satisfaction.
+As an adult I still read the Bible, because its stories still teach me most everything I need to know about living life with joy and satisfaction.

-Parker and I love to travel, visit our friends, read good books, eat any kind of seafood (preferably by the sea), attend our church, and be with our family.
+Parker and I loved to travel, visit our friends, read good books, eat any kind of seafood (preferably by the sea), attend our church, and be with our family.
 I am constantly grateful that there were people in my life who taught me the joy of reading, writing, studying, thinking, sharing, and celebrating the goodness of life.
 I am also grateful for all of you who read my books.
-A writer needs a reader, and I need you. -Elaine Scott
+A writer needs a reader, so I need you.